Bremen (state): Economy

-Bremen's post-World War II economy boomed in line with the West German Wirtschaftswunder of the 1950s and 60s.
-This saw the growth, and permanent settlement, in Bremen of a large migrant worker population, drawn largely from Turkey and southern Europe.
+Bremen's post-World War II economy boomed in line with the Wirtschaftswunder (English: "economic miracle") of the 1950s and 1960s in West Germany.
+This saw the growth and permanent settlement in Bremen of a large migrant worker population of Gastarbeiter (English: "guest workers"), drawn largely from Turkey and other countries in Southern Europe.

-Some of the city's heavier industries failed to recover from the oil-price-shock recession of the early 1970s.
-Specialist construction yards, ship outfitters and parts suppliers remain, but AG Weser (which employed 16,000 workers at its peak) and Bremer Vulcan, Bremen's major shipbuilders, closed in 1983 and 1997 respectively.
-Further job losses were caused by the restructuring and increasing mechanisation of harbour-related activities and other industrial sectors.
+Some of the city's heavier industries failed to recover from the 1973 oil-price-shock recession.
+Specialist construction yards, ship outfitters and parts suppliers remain, but AG Weser (which employed 16,000 workers at its peak) and Bremer Vulkan, Bremen's major shipbuilders, closed in 1983 and 1997 respectively.
+Further job losses were caused by the restructuring and increasing mechanization of harbour-related activities and other industrial sectors.
 Semi and unskilled harbour workers found it very difficult to re-enter the labour market, and unemployment—for a period in the 1980s almost double the West German average—remained comparatively high.

-At a time when structural change in the economy has forced Bremen to spend more on social services.
-Suburbanisation has reduced population and tax revenue.
-Incorporating surrounding suburban municipalities, is not an option for Bremen as these belong to the state of Lower Saxony.
+At a time when structural change in the economy has forced Bremen to spend more on social services, suburbanization has reduced population and tax revenue, namely due to 1969 federal tax reform—before that, income taxes would be collected by the municipality of the workplace, but after that, by the municipality of the residency.
+Incorporating surrounding suburban municipalities is not an option for the state of Bremen, as these already belong to the state of Lower Saxony.

-With financial assistance from the European Union, and from the Federal Government, economic policy has focussed on supporting those established economic sectors that are based on advanced technology, such as aerospace and aircraft production, automobile production, maritime and logistics services, and on developing the education and business-park infrastructure for new science-based and digital enterprises.
-In this an important tole is accorded to the growing university sector.
+With financial assistance from the European Union and the Federal Government of Germany, economic policy has focused on supporting those established economic sectors that are based on advanced technology, such as aerospace and aircraft production, automobile production, maritime and logistics services, and on developing the education and business-park infrastructure for new science-based and digital enterprises.
+In this an important role is accorded to the growing university sector.
 Further investment went into the revitalisation of the city centre but a culture-driven regeneration around entertainment and tourism was not very successful.
 Several experts described Bremen's service sector as underdeveloped, due to a lack of major company headquarters.

 Unemployment

-At the turn of the new century, unemployment in Bremen stood at 13%, a rate matched in the Federal Republic only by the "new states" in former East Germany.
+At the turn of the 21st century, unemployment in Bremen stood at 13%, a rate matched in the Federal Republic only by the "new states" in the former German Democratic Republic (GDR).
 By 2022, while reduced to 10.2% it was the highest among all 16 German states.

 Industries

-Despite historic job losses in the industrial sector, Bremen State has retained, and continues to develop, a broad manufacturing base:
+Despite historic job losses in the industrial sector, the state of Bremen has retained, and continues to develop, a broad manufacturing base: